Chetopsa/p1a/README.md

     Root process waits for child processes to finish.
     Then combines and hashes their output hashes and writes final hash to file

+**How Our psuedo code changed:**
+The main process was the same, but we had to correct some minor errors, like including the fork()